francisco-polaco/csf-wecollect-2016-ist/README.md

 `mvn package exec:java -Dexec.args="-windir ${WINDOWS_DIR_PATH} [-h hostname] [-u username] [-p password]"`

-If you don't specify the password, the program will ask you to insert later on, without show on the screen what are you typing.
+If you don't specify the password, the program will ask you to insert later on, without show what are you typing on the screen.

 Example: